Suzanna-Linn/slua/docs/scripts-web2.md

 ### Notecard Display

 Displaying a formatted notecard that we can write in Markdown, in HTML, or in a mix of both.
-It has a notecard with the CSS styles to use.
+It has a notecard "style" with the CSS styles to use.

+We have to serve XHTML pages for public view, but we can use JavaScript to insert HTML code in the XHTML page.

 Useful to display in public a nicely formatted info that is easy to modify, even by non-scripters.

 It's also useful as a HUD to send notecards that can be viewed in a beautiful and personalized way (each user can have their own favorite CSS styles), avoiding the ugly SL notecard look.

+It uses the JavaScript library Markdown-it to convert markdown to HTML.
+There is also, commented, another library, Showdown, that does the same.

 There are examples in-world, including a Markdown Demo with the different markdown options.
 See on top of the page how to get the examples.